cloud-barista/cm-cicada/README.md

     - 'conf' directory where running the binary
     - 'conf' directory where placed in the path of 'CMCICADA_ROOT' environment variable
 - Configuration options
+    - task_component
+        - load_examples : Load task component examples if true.
+        - examples_directory : Specify directory where task component examples are located.
+Must be set if 'load_examples' is true.
+    - workflow_template
+        - templates_directory : Specify directory where workflow templates are located.
     - airflow-server
         - address : Specify Airflow server's address ({IP or Domain}:{Port})
         - use_tls : Must be true if Airflow server uses HTTPS.